The-Microservice-Dungeon/docs/docs/robot/robot.md

     }

-The player listens to the robot chanell: **spawn-notification** and recives and can match the `transactionId` in the event header, which he recived for the command to the event.
+The player listens to the robot channel: **spawn-notification** and receives and can match the `transactionId` in the event header, which he received for the command to the event.

 >**Event Payload**